deusx7/deusx7.github.io/posts/thm/posts/devie.md

 And i got the real xor key

-Now i can decode gordon password since we know the key `supersecretkeyxor`
+Now i can decode gordon password since we know the key `supersecretkeyxorxor`
 ![image](https://user-images.githubusercontent.com/127159644/230926034-fe2db549-02f4-47d1-92ff-a1a0eb8a68eb.png)

 It decoded to `G0th@mR0ckz!Q<|b@fX!` but when i tried switching to user gordon it doesn't work